More <

 Take these steps to help prevent heart disease.

 • If you smoke or use tobacco, stop.
-There are many resources available to help you stop smoking and tobacco use.
+There are many resources available to help you stop smoking or using tobacco.

 • Learn how to eat a heart-healthy diet by making simple substitutions.
 For example, choose heart-healthy fats over butter and other saturated fats.